Mohammad Reza Khalatbari (footballer, born 1983): Sepahan and Ajman

 On 10 July 2012, he joined Iranian champion Sepahan.
 He won the Hazfi Cup with Sepahan and became the league's top assistant player with 13 assists.
 He was also one of the league's top scorers with 14 league goals.
 Khalatbari had one of the best years in hs career with 17 goals in 45 appearances in all competitions.
 At the end of 2012–13 season, he moved to Ajman but the transfer was canceled after the renaming of UAE Pro League to UAE Arabian Gulf League.

 Persepolis

 On 1 September 2013, Persepolis and Ajman reached an agreement with a fee around $800,000 and he joined Persepolis with a two-year contract.
 He made his debut in the Tehran derby match against Esteghlal.
-His first goal came when he scored a penalty kick in a match against Gostaresh Foolad.
+His first goal came when he scored a penalty kick in a match against Gostaresh Foulad.
 His six league goals helped Persepolis to a second-place league finish and a berth in the Asian Champions League.
 At the end of season, while he had financial problems with Persepolis, he paid one third of Ajman's debt (fee around $250,000) and skip his debts (fee around 3,400 million Rials). on 15 July 2014, Persepolis released him.